AMAzing1233/Fastdrop/README.md

 Then just select your device and IT WORKS!!!

 This should work on all devices, be it Linux, Windows, MAC and any mobile phones

+In my testing(On the same network), this app performs around 1.2 - 1.5 times faster due to the newer quic protocol
+//Todo
+- Make it more like aidrop (Ie fully offline support)